BalaAnbalagan/HA-for-SAP-on-Azure-using-SIOS/README.md

 # given system,
 # remove the '#' on that line and insert the STONITH command line to power off
 # that system.
 # Example1 : Azure CLI Command
 az vm stop -n azsuers1 -g SIOS-SUSE --no-wait
 #EOF
 ```

-> The SIOS Protection Suite will protect the ASCS instance and SAP will own the ERS instance.
->
-> The S4D\_ASCS00 instance will have /usr/sap/S4D/ASCS00 data replication and IP Resource with Azure IP Gen App resource as child.
+The SIOS Protection Suite will protect the ASCS instance.
+The S4D_ASCS00 instance will have /usr/sap/S4D/ASCS00 data replication and IP Resource with Azure IP Gen App resource as child.

 ## 5. Azure CLI Installation for Linux